-Samsung and LG have become two of the best-known names in the consumer electronics markets.
-You don’t have to spend much time to find side-by-side comparisons between their impressive ranges of phones and TVs.
-However, if you’re on the prowl for a new dishwasher, it can be slightly more difficult to flesh out the critical differences between these two reputable brands.
+Samsung and LG dishwashers dominate the appliance marketplace due to their innovative products and complete suite of affordable and stylish kitchen appliances.
+If you’re on the prowl for a new dishwasher, it can be difficult to flesh out the critical differences between these two reputable brands.

-Will Samsung or LG serve you best?
+Will LG or Samsung dishwashers serve you best?
 We’re going to break it down for you with an in-depth look at some of the most important features these two companies offer.

 Introduction to Samsung and LG dishwashers